SatoshiumAI/.github/code-of-conduct.md

 ## Our Commitment

-We are committed to fostering an open, inclusive, and respectful community.
+We are committed to fostering an open and respectful community.
 All contributors, maintainers, and users of the Satoshium project are expected to uphold this code of conduct to ensure a welcoming environment for everyone.

 ## Guiding Principles